*** This event is fully booked. If you wish to be added to the waiting list, please email firstname.lastname@example.org. ***

 Programme (subject to change):

 Please note that the event will follow CIArb’s Annual General Meeting.
-If you wish to attend the AGM, please book here.
+If you plan to attend the AGM, kindly advise the Governance Secretary no later than Friday 7 June 2019 by email to email@example.com.
+Alternatively you can also book online here.

 Stavros Brekoulakis is a Professor inInternational Arbitrationat Queen Mary University of London and an associate member of 3 Verulam Buildings.
 His work includes the leading publications onThird Parties in International Commercial Arbitration,ArbitrabilitytheICCA-Queen Mary Report on Third Party Fundingand numerous publications in leading legal journals and reviews.
 He is a member of the ICC Task Force on Emergency Arbitrator, a Member of the ICC Commission on Arbitration, an assistant Rapporteur in the International Law Association Committee on International Commercial Arbitration, the General Editor of the Journal of International Dispute Settlement, the Editor-in-Chief of the (CIArb’s) International Journal of Arbitration, Mediation and Dispute Management and co-editor of the Kluwer’s International Arbitration Law Library series.